 Water-Based Alkyd Paint

-Overview: Waterbased alkyd paint combines the durability of oil based alkyd paint with the ease of use of water based paint.
+Overview: Waterbased alkyd paint combines the durability of oil-based alkyd paint with the ease of use of water-based paint.
 Good for doors, trim, cabinets and furniture.
 Good adhesion, flow, and leveling.
-Can be purchased at hardware and paint stores and tinted.
+It can be purchased at hardware and paint stores and tinted.

 Pros: hard finish, cleans up with water, less smell